island-lang/island-lang.github.io/README.md

 I'm relying on a room blueprint that was provided by an external source.

-I'm not interested in modifying the original, but I can add a bunch of boxes and cast additional spells that would only apply to my own view of it.
+I'm not interested in modifying the original, but I can add a bunch of boxes and cast additional spells that would only apply to my own experience of it.

 # Reactive programming